townteki/townsquare/docs/contributing.md

 For the IDE setup and other development tips see [Development](#Development) section.

 ### Test and report bugs
 You will be testing the client on the [test server](https://doomtown.us).
 There is no test plan yet, so you will just play the game and test various game situations.
-To register on the server, contact [me](mailto:mmeldo@gmail.com).
+To register on the server, contact [me](mailto:mmeldo@gmail.com) or let us know in [General discussion](https://github.com/townteki/townsquare/discussions/categories/general).
 If you encounter any issues on the site or while playing games, please raise an issue with as much detail as possible.

 ### UX and client contributions
-If you want to contribute to the client, contact [me](mailto:mmeldo@gmail.com).
+If you want to contribute to the client, contact [me](mailto:mmeldo@gmail.com) or let us know in [General discussion](https://github.com/townteki/townsquare/discussions/categories/general).
 You will need to checkout also [townsquare-client](https://github.com/townteki/townsquare-client) and install it.
 On how to install the `townsquare-client` refer to its readme.
 For the server, IDE setup and other development tips see [Development](#Development) section.